adobe/franklin-sidekick-library/README.md

 ## Library Sheet Setup

+The sidekick library is populate with your plugins and content using a sheet.

-1. Create a directory in sharepoint or gdrive where you want to store the content for the library.
+1. Start by creating a directory in sharepoint or gdrive where you want to store the content for the library.
 For example, create a directory called `sidekick` (or any other name) in the root of the mountpoint.
 The next steps will assume the directory is called `sidekick`.
-2. In order to use the Sidekick Library, you need to create a workbook (an Excel file) in the sidekick directory called `library` (or any other name).
+2. Next create a workbook (an Excel file) in the `sidekick` directory called `library` (or any other name).
 Each sheet in the workbook represents a plugin that will be loaded by the Sidekick Library.
 The name of the sheet determines the name of the plugin that will be loaded.
 Any data contained in the sheet will be passed to the plugin when loaded.
-This allows you to customize the behavior of the Sidekick Library to suit your needs.
 The plugin sheet name must be prepended with `helix-`.
 For example, if you want to load a plugin called `tags`, you would create a sheet named `helix-tags`.
+3. Preview and publish the library workbook
+4. Update the url in the sidekick plugin configuration at `tools/sidekick/config.json` to point to this sheet as the `base` library.
+For example, assuming your library is at `https://main--repo1--company.hlx.live/sidekick/library.json` you would set the `url` of the library plugin to `https://hlx.live/tools/sidekick/library?base=https://main--repo1--company.hlx.live/sidekick/library.json`
 3. The `library` workbook will be loaded by the Sidekick Library from the `hlx.live` origin which means the `access-control-allow-origin` header must be returned with the workbook.
 You will also need to return this header on any other content loaded by the sidekick library.
 So it's best to set this header on the `sidekick` directory and any of it's child directories.
 See [Custom Reponse Headers](https://www.hlx.live/docs/custom-headers) for more info how to set this up.

 ### Example `header.xlsx`